 |Isles of Shoals (White Island), NH|

 Description: The Isles of Shoals are a small group of nine islands six miles off the Atlantic coast, straddling the border between Maine and New Hampshire.
 The islands were divided up in 1629 between Captain John Mason, who owned New Hampshire, and Sir Ferdinando Gorges, who owned the Province of Maine.
 Maine ended up with five of the islands and New Hampshire the other four.
-The Isles of Shoals Lighthouse sits atop White Island, the most southerly of the islets.
+Isles of Shoals Lighthouse sits atop White Island, the most southerly of the islets.

 In 1623, a fishing settlement was started on the islands, and within five years there were enough people living there to support two taverns.
 Maine’s first church followed a few years later in 1640.
 Some of the resident fishermen thought the islands should be an all-male preserve.
 In 1647 Richard Cutt, a settler on Hog Island (now more elegantly named Appledore Island), filed an official complaint: “John Reynolds has brought his wife hither with the intention that she live and abide here, contrary to an act of court which says that no woman shall live upon the Isles of Shoals…he has also brought upon Hog Island a great stock of goats and swine which spoil the spring water…our petitioners therefore pray that the Act of Court be put in execution for the removal of women inhabiting here.”
 The courts ordered that the goats and swine be removed, but allowed the women to stay.

-The first lighthouse and accompanying dwelling on the Isles of Shoals were built of rubblestone in 1822.
+The first lighthouse and accompanying dwelling on the Isles of Shoals were built of rubblestone in 1820.
 The tower stood forty feet high, and its copper-domed birdcage lantern an additional ten feet or so above that.
 White Island is mostly barren rock with a very steep and rugged southern face rising eighty feet above the water.
 The lighthouse is located on this side of the island at the highest point above the water.
-Even so, the storms at this location are so fierce that the covered walkway connecting the tower to the keeper’s quarters has been completely washed away three times.
+Even so, the storms at this location are so fierce that the covered walkway connecting the tower to the keeper’s quarters has been washed away many times.

 I lit the lamps in the lighthouse tower,